Extended Auto Warranties Buyers Guide

 Then, be sure that you read the fine print on any warranty you purchase.
 Some companies require that you keep proof of regular yearly upkeep on a vehicle before they’ll pay for any claims.
-If you shop through a comparison site like AA Auto Warranty, you probably won’t be able to get any assistance through them for claims, but it doesn’t hurt to check.
 You may find that issues can be smoothed out by the broker used.

 For drivers of older model vehicles with no way to get manufacturers to extend warranties, or to get the most service-rich insurance, these extended auto warranties can be real life savers.
 Just be sure to read the fine print, and do your homework before signing anything.